Food and Agriculture Organization of the United Nations (FAO)

 In 2010, the three Organisations published the Tripartite Concept Note, describing principles of their collaboration and objectives.

-In October 2017, the OIE, the FAO and the WHO released their second Tripartite strategic document reaffirming their commitment to provide multi-sectoral, collaborative leadership in addressing health challenges.
+In October 2017, the WOAH, the FAO and the WHO released their second Tripartite strategic document reaffirming their commitment to provide multi-sectoral, collaborative leadership in addressing health challenges.
 On 31 May 2018, partners signed a Memorandum of Understanding (MOU).

 The Regional One Health Coordination Mechanism for Europe consists of three layers: the One Health Executive Group, the One Health Technical Group and the Regional One Health Partner Platform for Europe.
 The Platform convenes multiple partners from various sectors including other UN agencies, international organizations, Member State representatives, academia, private sector representatives and civil society.